odoo/documentation/inventory/management/reporting/valuation_methods_continental.rst

        - +2*€6
        - €44

   For **Real Price** (FIFO, LIFO, FEFO, etc), the costing is further refined by the removal strategy set on the warehouse location or product's internal category.
 The default strategy is FIFO.
 With such method, your inventory value is computed from the real cost of your stored products (cfr.
 Quantitative Valuation) and not from the cost price shown in the product form.
 Whenever you ship items, the cost price is reset to the cost of the last item(s) shipped.
   This cost price is used to value any product not received from a purchase order (e.g. inventory adjustments).

-  Such a method is advised if you manage all your workflow into Odoo (Sales, Purchases, Inventory).
+  FIFO is advised if you manage all your workflow into Odoo (Sales, Purchases, Inventory).
 It suits any kind of users.

 LIFO (not accepted in IFRS)
   .. rst-class:: values-table